flaport/fdtd/readme.md

 <I'm adding this because I got pretty confused regarding the units;
 if you think it's self-evident, feel free to remove.>

-As an FDTD library, this library is somewhat dimensionally agnostic.
-No conversion factors <dubious-discuss> are applied within the library api;
-this is left to the user.
+As a bare FDTD library, this is dimensionally agnostic.
+No conversion factors are applied within the library api; this is left to the user.
 The code used to calculate the Courant limit?

-However, as noted previously, scaling root(mu0) is recommended.

-It is generally good numerical practice to scale all values to 1.0 to get the maximum precision from floating-point types.
+However, as noted above, it is generally good numerical practice to scale all values to get the maximum precision from floating-point types.

+scaling root(mu0) is recommended.